DeCleanup-Network/contracts-evm/docs/NFT_EVENT_TRACKING.md

    - If reward distribution fails, events are still emitted for tracking
    - Ensures rewards can be distributed manually if necessary

+## Optimizations

+1. **Code Size Reduction**
+   - Combined multiple similar events into a unified `NFTEvent` with an event type
+   - Extracted common reward processing logic into a helper function
+   - Maintained backward compatibility with existing event structure

 ## Indexing Tools Support

 We've added example files to assist with The Graph integration: